 We have steadily built our network of friendly experts over the years so that we can respond to a wide range of digital challenges for clients.
 Our associates have worked across many sectors and steered projects through a wide range of obstacles to successful fruition.

-Matthew Shorter has almost 20 years’ experience as a producer, project manager, writer, editor and strategist on the web.
+Matthew Shorter has 20 years’ experience as a producer, project manager, writer, editor and strategist on the web.
 Since co-founding Unthinkable in 2010, Matthew has been developing original thinking for a range of world-class clients around the implications of digital technologies for society, business, media, culture and learning.
-Matthew is currently leading our work for the International Centre for Migration Policy Development, and delivers production and strategy services for FutureLearn.
+Matthew is currently leading our work for the Heritage Lottery Fund and the Micro:bit Educational Foundation, and delivers production and strategy services for FutureLearn.

 Matthew holds a first-class degree in music from Oxford University, and spent several years making programmes at Radio 3 before rounding off his BBC career as editor of the BBC’s music websites.